Cold Shrimp Salad with Dill

 Shrimp salad in purple bowl with serving spoon.

 If you serve cold shrimp salad outdoors, place the serving bowl in a larger bowl with an ice bath so the mayonnaise won’t go bad.
-This Cold Dill Shrimp Salad also tastes great in a lettuce wrap, stuffed in a ripe avocado or fresh tomato, or served on a bed of lettuce!
+This easy salad also tastes great in a lettuce wrap, stuffed in a ripe avocado or fresh tomato, or served on a bed of lettuce!
 Tastes great on crackers, too!

 ♥If you make this recipe, please leave a star rating and comment below!
 Thank you!